nyxtom/broadcast/README.md

 ```

 Commands can be async (fire and forget) or non-async (i.e. the callback
 will write a response to the command line.
-Specifying the type of of
+Specifying the type of async
 command allows the client library to know whether to read directly off of
 the response when sending a command or to simple fire and forget.
 This is
 useful if we are dealing with a lot of messages and we don't particularly